zacharydenton/noisehack/posts/2013-08-07-custom-audio-effects-javascript-web-audio-api.md

 </button></p>

-So what we've done here is create 0.5 seconds of stereophonic white noise with JavaScript and a `ConvolverNode` that uses this noise.
-You can create some really interesting effects this way: create a sound buffer with JavaScript, then convolve an arbitrary input signal with it.
+So what we've done here is create 0.5 seconds of stereophonic white noise and a `ConvolverNode` that uses it.
+You can create some really interesting effects with this technique: create a sound buffer with JavaScript, then use it to convolve an arbitrary input signal.

 If you don't know much about convolution, that's OK.
 I'll be covering the `ConvolverNode` in depth in a future post.
 For now, I'll just say